 Oregon State Parks

 In some places in Oregon, the effects of the 2020 wildfires can still be seen.
-Officials have ended fire restrictions and public use restrictions on most Bureau of Land Management is restoring access to certain developed recreation facilities and campgrounds in Oregon and Washington on a case-by-case basis.
-Visitors should check the BLM website or call the local BLM office in charge of managing the area of interest for the latest information.
+Officials have ended fire restrictions and public use restrictions on most Bureau of Land Management and USFS-managed lands.
+However, visitors should check the BLM website or call the local BLM office in charge of managing the area of interest for the latest information.

 Check out the Forest Service’s interactive map for specific recreation site details and learn about national forest closures due to wildfires here.

-All wildlife refuges managed by the U.S. Fish and Wildlife Service, except for Warms Springs National Fish Hatchery, remain open to the public — however, they have varying operations so check the specific refuge’s website for details.
+All wildlife refuges managed by the U.S. Fish and Wildlife Service, except for the Warm Springs National Fish Hatchery, are open to the public — however, they have varying operations so check the specific refuge’s website for details.
 Some wildlife areas managed by the Oregon Department of Fish and Wildlife are open for day-use fishing, hunting and wildlife viewing.

-Most city parks and their playground equipment are closed to the public.
-In the Portland area, Portland Parks & Recreation indoor recreation facilities and park amenities are closed, with several parks barring vehicle traffic until further notice.
-All facilities managed by Bend Park & Recreation are closed, whereas their parks and trails remain open with temporary use and social distancing rules.
+Most city parks and their playground equipment are open to the public.
+In the Portland area, Portland Parks & Recreation lists what’s open and what’s closed due to COVID-19.
+Parks and Trails in Bend remain open, but some facilities managed by Bend Park & Recreation are closed.
+Check your local city parks website for details.

-Many county parks are partially or completely closed.
-Josephine County park facilities are closed, whereas all Marion County parks are generally open, though some are closed due to wildfire damage.
+Many county parks are open, though you’ll want to check their website to confirm.
+For example, Marion County parks are generally open, though some are closed due to wildfire damage.
 Metro parks and boat ramps remain open.
 Check with your local district for details; links to county parks are found in this story.

 Columbia River Gorge

-Most beach-access points on Oregon’s Central Coast and Southern Coast have reopened.
-Check the Oregon State Parks map here for the latest.
-While on the beach, visitors must follow social distancing guidelines — gather with your own household and remain at least 6 feet away from others.
+Most beach access points along the Oregon Coast are open.
+Check the Oregon State Parks map here for the latest details.
+While on the beach, visitors should follow social distancing guidelines — gather with your own household and remain at least 6 feet away from others.
 Coastal cities have witnessed an influx of visitors in the summer, so be prepared for the potential for crowding.

 Fishing and hunting

 Officials ask resident hunters and anglers not to travel far due to concerns of spreading COVID-19 and placing burdens on rural communities.
 Many day-use reservoirs and boat ramps managed by the U.S. Army Corps of Engineers are open, though there are some parks with limited access and camping closures.

-Most boat ramps across the state are open, but double-check the Oregon State Marine Board’s boating access map before venturing out.
-Keep in mind that even though a ramp may be open to launching, the restrooms may not be.
+Most boat ramps across the state are open, but double check the Oregon State Marine Board’s boating access map before venturing out.
+Keep in mind that even though a ramp may be open to launching, nearby restrooms may not be in service.
 Plan accordingly with hand sanitizer, toilet paper and if possible a personal porta-potty or bucket.
-Many pump-out/dump stations are operational where facilities are open.
-Wash hands frequently.
+Many pump-out/dump stations are operational.
+Remember to wash your hands frequently.

 Various agencies operate and maintain multiple recreation sites across the state.
 Please check their websites to access the most current information around recreation sites.